 • New job creation;

-• Recreational activities, open to Norfolk residents at a special rate;
+• Recreational activities, open to Norfolk residents at a special rate, and with advance reservations;

 • Partnering with local producers and artisans to create a sense of “terroir”, i.e. “taste of place”; capturing the essence of Norfolk’s unique environment and cultural practices around food and beverage production to create a unique experience that cannot be replicated elsewhere;